Key differences between 2D and 3D animation: techniques, styles and factors to choose the best option

 Artistic and narrative objectives

-2D animation is ideal for stories that require an expressive, symbolic, or cartoonish style, where visual creativity predominates.
+2D animation is ideal for stories that require an expressive, symbolic or cartoonish style, where visual creativity predominates.

-In contrast, 3D animation favors narratives that seek realism, depth, and impressive visual effects for greater immersion.
+Instead, 3D animation favors narratives that seek realism, depth, and impressive visual effects for greater immersion.

 Available resources and technical complexity